 Vor Allem Dobermanns

 While health testing is an extremely important tool to assist a breeder in breeding decisions, it is only that - a tool.
 There are no guarantees when it comes to health, unless the testing is of DNA material.
-In the case of the Dobermann breed, the ONLY health testing guarantees are for Von Willebrands disease.
+In the case of the Dobermann breed, the ONLY health testing guarantees are for Von Willebrands disease and DINGS.
 All other tests performed, at this time, are a snapshot of the dog's health at the time of testing.
 Most breeders are not looking to produce puppies with issues, but the fact is, breeders work with living creatures, and genetics and Mother Nature can have other ideas.
 That is why it is important to look for breeders that do the necessary health testing, to try and stack the odds in favour of healthy, happy puppies.